Gel Polish 101 - How to Apply & Remove

 5. Let there be Light.

-Cure (dry) the first coat under UV (30 seconds) or LED light (two minutes).
+Cure (dry) the first coat under UV (2-3 minutes) or LED light (30-60 seconds).
 Note: Depending on the strength of your lamp, cure time may vary.

 Apply the second coat of polish and again cure it under UV or LED light.